Magisk-Modules-Repo/terminal_debloater/README.md

 	debloat_magisk

-And you will be presented with a list of app names (not accurate, depending on folder name) inside /system.
+And you will be presented with a list of app names (might be not accurate, depending on folder name) inside /system.
 Just reboot and you will have it removed, systemless-ly :D